learn-the-web/topics/images-for-retina/index.md

 cheatsheet: images-cheat-sheet
 ---

-With many screens now becoming high resolution it’s time to start preparing our images to support the new technology.
+With many screens now high resolution we need to prepare our images so they are crisper and clearer.

 ---